Cube steak is the secret to quick, delicious meals. Learn how to cook it perfectly with this easy recipe and tips. Try it out tonight!

 Cube steak fried on a white plate.

 But I guess somebody needed to fancy up the name so folks who had never had cube steak would know what they were eating.
-And so, I bring you country-fried steak also known as chicken-fried steak — or where I come from, cube steak.
-This easy recipe takes just minutes to prepare so you can have dinner on the table in a jiffy!
+And so, I bring you country-fried steak, also known as chicken-fried steak — or, where I come from, cube steak.
+This easy recipe takes just minutes to prepare, which means you can have dinner on the table in a jiffy!

 What is cube steak?

-Cube steak is an inexpensive cut of beef that comes from the top or bottom round of beef, which is typically a tough cut of meat.
-To make it tender, the butcher will pound and flatten the meat with a meat mallet.
+Cube steak is an inexpensive cut of beef that comes from the top or bottom round, typically a tough meat cut.
+The butcher pounds and flattens the meat with a meat mallet to make it tender.
 You can also do it yourself using a mallet and a bit of meat tenderizer.
-Cube steak may also be known as minute steak because it cooks so quickly and cuts easily.

 A piece of raw cubed steak.

-• Vegetable oil – you can use solid vegetable shortening or lard if you want to go old school.
+Vegetable oil: If you want to go old school, use solid vegetable shortening or lard.
 Don’t use olive oil for this recipe.

-• Cube steak – if you can’t find cube steak in your grocery store, you can buy round steak and ask the butcher to tenderize it.
+Cube steak: If you can’t find cube steaks in your grocery store, you can buy round steak and ask the butcher to tenderize it.

-• Tony’s seasoning – this is personal preference.
-You could use a little garlic powder or even just salt and black pepper
+Tony’s seasoning: This is a personal preference.
+You could use a little garlic powder or even just salt and black pepper.
+We like Tony’s and use it on many meat recipes, including our famous Creamy Baked Pork Chops with Mushroom Soup.

 Pin this now to save it for later